MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 }
 ```

-## Scenario 3: Use a barcode event
+## Scenario 3: Use a barcode event for barcode scanning device

 This scenario targets professional hardware devices, typically with laser-based barcode scanners, offering greater flexibility to developers.
+It only supports hardware barcode scanners, such as Zebra or Datalogic, running Android 11 and above.
+It's designed for warehouse employees who scan multiple items in the in a short span of time, evens seconds.
+It supports scanning any number of items while AL processes the incoming barcodes​.

-It only supports hardware barcode scanners, such as Zebra or Datalogic, running Android 11 and above (there’s no support for iOS).
-With this scenario, developers register a barcode subscriber that listens for subsequent barcode events on the AL side.
-When the hardware scans a barcode, its value is sent to the Business Central mobile app and then to AL code.
-In other words, AL code can intercept an event from an Android device and process the decoded barcode further.
+When the scanner scans a barcode, the value is sent to the Business Central mobile app and then to AL code.
+In other words, AL code intercepts an event from an Android device and processes the decoded barcode.
 Additionally, this scenario supports scanning barcodes and building up a document without interacting with any UI.

+Instruct the